-- As used herein the term ‘bid price’ means the price at which a lot is knocked down to the purchaser and the term ‘purchase price’ means the aggregate of (a) the bid price (b) a premium of twenty percent (20%) of the bid price if the lower estimate is $40,000 or over, or twenty-five percent (25%) of the bid price if the opening bid or lower estimate is under $40,000, payable by the purchaser, and (c) unless the purchaser is exempt by law from the payment thereof, any New York state or local sales tax (or compensating use tax of another state) and the applicable taxes.
+1. As used herein the term ‘bid price’ means the price at which a lot is knocked down to the purchaser and the term ‘purchase price’ means the aggregate of (a) the bid price, (b) a premium of twenty-five percent (25%) of the bid price, payable by the purchaser, and (c) unless the purchaser is exempt by law from the payment thereof, any New York state or local sales tax (or compensating use tax of another state) and the applicable taxes.
 Unless exemption from such taxes is established to our satisfaction, any purchaser claiming an exemption will be required to pay the tax to us and seek a refund from the State of New York.
-We have been authorized by the consignor to retain, as part of our remuneration, the 20% or 25% premium payable by the purchaser.
+We have been authorized by the consignor to retain, as part of our remuneration, the 25% premium payable by the purchaser.

-- ALL STATEMENTS CONTAINED IN THE CATALOGUE OR IN ANY BILL OF SALE, INVOICE OR ELSEWHERE AS TO AUTHORSHIP, PERIOD, CULTURE, SOURCE, ORIGINAL, MEASUREMENT, QUALITY, RARITY, PROVENANCE, IMPORTANCE, EXHIBITION AND LITERATURE, OF HISTORICAL RELEVANCE OR PHYSICALCONDITION ARE QUALIFIED STATEMENTS OR OPINION AND NOT REPRESENTATIONS OR WARRANTS.
+8. ALL STATEMENTS CONTAINED IN THE CATALOGUE OR IN ANY BILL OF SALE, INVOICE OR ELSEWHERE AS TO AUTHORSHIP, PERIOD, CULTURE, SOURCE, ORIGIN, MEASUREMENT, QUALITY, RARITY, PROVENANCE, IMPORTANCE, EXHIBITION AND LITERATURE, OF HISTORICAL RELEVANCE OR PHYSICAL CONDITION ARE QUALIFIED STATEMENTS OR OPINION AND NOT REPRESENTATIONS OR WARRANTS.
 No employee of FTII – Baranovich Judaica Auctions is authorized to make on our behalf or that of the consignor any representation or warranty, oral or written, with respect to any property.

 ‘Authorship’ means only the identity of the creator, the period, culture and source of origin of the lot, as the case may be, as set forth in the BOLD TYPE heading of a catalogue entry.
 The right of rescission does not extend to (a) works executed before 1870 unless these works are determined to be counterfeit, as this is a matter of current scholarly opinion which can change, (b) titles or other identification of offered lots or description of physical condition and size, quality, rarity, importance, provenance, exhibition and literature of historical relevance, which information normally appears in lower case type below the BOLD TYPE heading identifying the Authorship.

-- All items are to be paid for by (a) cash, (b) cashiers check, or (c) personal check with approved credit or through our credit card and paypal portal found on our website Baranovich.org
+11. All items are to be paid for by (a) cash, (b) cashier’s check, (c) personal check with approved credit, or (d) through our credit card and PayPal portal found on our website at www.baranovich.org.

-As a service to those wishing to place bids, we may at our discretion accept bids without charge in advance of sale by telephone, or in writing on bidding forms available from us. ״Buy״bids will not be accepted; all bids must state the highest bid price the bidder is willing to pay.
+As a service to those wishing to place bids, we may at our discretion accept bids without charge in advance of sale by telephone, or in writing on bidding forms available from us.
+“Buy” bids will not be accepted; all bids must state the highest bid price the bidder is willing- to pay.
 Please refer to the increments below.
-As noted above, a 20% or 25% premium payable by the purchaser will be added to the bid price.
+As noted above, a 25% premium payable by the purchaser will be added to the bid price.
 In the event identical bids are submitted, the earliest will take precedence.
 Absentee bids shall be executed in competition with other absentee bids, any applicable reserve and bids from the audience.
-Successful absentee bids are not acknowledged, but sale results and selling prices for any lot may be obtained by telephoning us during normal business hours.
+Successful absentee bids are not acknowledged, but sale results and selling prices for any lot may be obtained online at www.baranovich.org.
 We assume no responsibility for failure to execute these bids for any reason whatsoever.

 Limitations of Liability